Skip to main content

 Right.
 And one of the really core assumptions that we’ve made is make it super easy for people to add.
 New ideas you don’t even have to give the thing a title.
 A lot of other tools will say, oh, well, you need to think of a title for your idea.
 Actually, just get it in there.

 You can email it in.
 You can use slack.
 You can use teams.
-You can use we’ve had people use SMS or Twitter basically on the go.
+We’ve had people use SMS or Twitter basically on the go.
 You can just do it.
 Take it out of your idea and get it through into [00:47:00] whatever format you need to get it out of your head.
 It follows if anybody’s familiar with David Allen’s getting things done.
 Any productivity geeks out there?
-I’m a big GTD fan and one of the tenants or principles of it is just to get things out of your head and down so that you can then focus on being creative, but also you don’t lose that stuff.
+I’m a big GTD fan and one of the tenets or principles of it is just to get things out of your head and down so that you can then focus on being creative, but also you don’t lose that stuff.
 That’s what ProdPad was built on.
 So one of the ideas is just to make it super easy to get stuff out of you and the rest of your team’s heads, but then put it in a place that can be fleshed out later.

 So all those other questions around what problem does it solve?
 And what would be the value?
 And what are the outcomes that you’re hoping for?
-And what assumptions are you making with this can be added later?
+And what assumptions are you making with this that can be added later?
 Once you’ve done that, then you know that this is an idea that has legs versus not.

 Right.
 Wonderful.
 And if anybody wants to have a look at that, I’d always be happy to take you through a demo and show you what that [00:48:00] all looks like.